Developments that are proposed for a Territory Priority Project declaration are required to go through a consultation process.

 The proposed Territory Priority Project (TPP) Declaration for the Northside Hospital Project including Early and Enabling Works was open for public consultation from 6 November 2025 to 27 November 2025.

-Proposed TPP Declaration – Northside Hospital Project [PDF 461.2 KB]
+TPP Declaration and Statement of Reasons – Northside Hospital Project [PDF 588.3 KB]

 Contact us